Les Claypool owns seven Carl Thompson basses.

 The second bass is a 4 string fretted Maple body bass used as a backup for the first.
-It has two EMG’s rather than one, and lacks the tremelo of the main bass.
+It has two EMG-HBs with volume, volume, tone and lacks the tremelo of the main bass.

 The fourth, and most infamous Carl Thompson bass Les owns, is a 6 string fretless multi wood bass.
 It is nicknamed the “Rainbow Bass” because it has strips of walnut, curly maple, padauk, purple heart, ebony and cocobolo.
 The strings are threaded through the back of the rear extension – near where the strap pin is.
 They’re stretched over a one-piece, hand-made wooden bridge and anchored by Schaller tuning machines.
 The basic part of the neck is made of quartersawn hardrock maple.
 The center of the fingerboard is Indian ebony, with 1/8-inch-wide strips of padauk, cocobolo and ebony on either side.
-It has a single EMG-DC pickup with an EMG-BTC preamp.
+It has a single EMG-J pickup with the early angled coil.

 Les received the bass just in time to tour following recording of “Sailing the Seas Of Cheese”.